schielb/schielb.github.io/content/post/24-02-chatgpt-editor/index.md

 ---
 author: Bryson Schiel
-title: Turning ChatGPT into My Personal Writing Coach
+title: Turning ChatGPT into My Personal Writing Coach - Duolingo Style
 date: 2024-02-08
 description: The content we ought to value the most is human generated.
 Doesn't mean we can't make the AI work for us, though.
 tags:  [